What is Pekkton (PEKK)?

 As you can see from this pyramid, we have PMMA, that we use for implant supported denture temporaries, along with other polymers at the base.
 PEKK and PEEK are at the top of the pyramid, apparently meant to represent more strength.

-This product can be milled and pressed today.
-Used as a coping, composite or emax can be placed over the top of it.
+We can use these products in a CAD CAM mill or press them via lost wax technique.
+It can also work as a crown coping and have composite or emax over the top of it.
 For the large implant cases, there are some really nice examples online of full arches that use PEKK as the framework and have emax or zirconia crowns over that.

 Want to see PEKK in action?